Charmed Spark K8s

 Play around the dashboard and observe the various metrics like Block Manager memory, JVM Executor Memory, etc. You can also reduce the time range to further zoom into the time graph.

-In the next section, we are going to wrap up with the tutorial and clean up all the resources we created.
+In the next section, we are going to wrap up the tutorial and clean up all the resources we created.